Relational Coordination Collaborative

 • Al-Karim Samnani, University of Windsor

-Despite serving as primary lenses through which relational analytics are explored, the fields of relational coordination and social networks rarely intersect (Gittell & Ali, 2021; Soltis, Methot, Gittell & Harris, 2023).
+In this Cafe, we explore relational analytics as valuable tools to analyze relationships, their predictors and their outcomes with the goal of understanding how to leverage them more effectively in our research and practice.
+Despite serving as primary lenses through which relational analytics are explored, the fields of relational coordination and social networks rarely intersect (Soltis, Methot, Gittell & Harris, 2023).
 The combination of relational coordination (Gittell, 2002; Gittell, Seidner, & Wimbush, 2010) and social networks (Borgatti, Mehra, Brass, & Labianca, 2009; Borgatti, 2006; Brass, 1981) has the potential to better describe, assess, and improve the coordination of work in multi-level organizational systems.
 Social network analysis provides tools for seeing the structure of relationships while relational coordination provides tools for seeing the content, quality and strength of those relationships along actionable dimensions.
 Together the two methods may help participants to see the whole together more clearly and design better solutions.

 Several innovators have begun this integration, in particular Nidhi Khosla, Jill Marsteller and colleagues (2016), followed by Jody Hoffer Gittell and Heba Naim Ali (2021), then Rob Burns, Ingrid Nembhard and Steve Shortell (2022) and most recently, Scott Soltis and Al-Karim Samnani (2024).

-The aim of the December RC Cafe is to bring these innovators together to reflect and build upon on their efforts thus far to integrate relational coordination and social networks.
-Facilitated by Sijia Wei and her recent methodological innovations, we hope to further innovate an approach to relational analytics that simultaneously employs the theories and methods related to relational coordination and social networks.
+The December RC Cafe brings these innovators together to reflect and build upon on their efforts thus far to integrate relational coordination and social networks.
+Facilitated by Sijia Wei with her recent methodological innovations, we hope to further innovate an approach to relational analytics that simultaneously employs the theories and methods related to relational coordination and social networks.

 References